“good morning, mr roy, this is aruna calling from the concierge desk, your driver is here…” the girl’s voice was pleasant and cheerful.

 “ram awtar, sir, just let us know and we’ll call him to the porch…” aruna replied, sounding helpful. ronen smiled to himself. emma would have laughed and declared he just loved all this, didn’t he? people flying around him, getting things done, making his life easy, treating him like a “sahib.”

-it would be around four in the morning in london now. he wished he could call her and hear her voice. but of late she had been finding it difficult to sleep, the doctor had prescribed a mild tranquilizer. ronen had told the doctor he had become too westernised living in london for almost thirty years. dr tazdiq ali, who was a dear friend and originally from assam, had guffawed and said, “really? ronen, old chap, you aren’t doing too badly in that department either after, what… thirty three years?”
+it would be around four in the morning in london now. he wished he could call her and hear her voice. but, of late she had been finding it difficult to sleep, the doctor had prescribed a mild tranquilizer. ronen had told the doctor he had become too westernized living in london in a penthouse for almost thirty years. dr tazdiq ali, who was a dear friend and originally from assam, had guffawed and said, “really? ronen, old chap, you aren’t doing too badly in that department either after, what… thirty-three years?”